Christ the Redeemer, Brazil

 Christ the Redeemer Brazil

-Christ the Redeemer (Cristo Redentor) is an iconic landmark that represents Rio de Janeiro and Brazil.
-The colossal statue of Jesus Christ stands on top of Corcovado Mountain, overseeing the city.
-This masterpiece of engineering and art was completed in 1931 and serves as a symbol of Christianity and a cultural icon of Brazil.
+Christ the Redeemer (Cristo Redentor) is an iconic landmark that represents the city of Rio de Janeiro and Brazil as a whole.
+The magnificent statue of Jesus, the Redeemer, is located on the peak of Corcovado and is here for the city as a protector.
+This work of human intelligence and the product of the artist’s genius was finished in 1931 and stands as the face of Christianity and the evergreen Brazilian sign of fake and natural.

 Key Features and Attractions